renber/wallp/README.md

 ## Configuration

 By default _wallp_ creates a wallpaper with size 1920x1080 by scaling the downloaded image.
-Depending on your screen resolution or layout (multiple monitors etc.) you may want to adjust the outputted wallpaper.
+Depending on your screen resolution or layout (multiple monitors etc.) you may want to adjust the resulting wallpaper.
 You can do this in _config.py_.
 Currently this file contains the following options:

 ### providers